ipar2022/MechaCar_Statistical_Analysis/README.md

 - 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+The spoiler angle, vehicle length, and AWD all contributed to non-random variances.
+The noteworthy variables are ground clearance and vehicle length.

 - 2. Is the slope of the linear model considered to be zero?
 Why or why not?
+The slope of the line is not zero as shown by the p-value of 5.35⁻11

 - 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+The linear regression is somewhat efficient at predicting the mpg.
+When considering R-2 value of 0.71 of the mpg variations are attributed to vehicle length, spoiler angle, vehicle weight to name a few.

 ## Summary Statistics on Suspension Coils